neana-tech/CodepathPreworkApp/README.md

 The following **required** functionality is completed:

-- [ ] Users are see a screen with three labels and a button
+- [ ] Users will see a screen with three labels and a button
 - [ ] Tapping the button changes the screen color to a random color

 ## Video Walkthrough

-Here is a reminder on how to embed Loom videos on GitHub.
-Feel free to remove this reminder once you upload your README.
+Link to Video Walkthrough on Loom

 https://www.loom.com/share/19fce9dd5bd2489d98218a9a98440209?sid=95471f4b-f744-4ca8-8540-eb1f72e274a4

 ## App Brainstorming (Step 4)

 ## Notes
 Had initial issues switiching from SwiftUI to Storyboard, but was able to figure it out.
 ## License